romashouckfamily/lab/syllabus/day3.md

 ## BREAK FOR MOVEMENT (5 minutes)

-## 3. [1 hour] Javascript lecture review
+## 3. [20 minutes] Javascript review in lecture form
+We will cover:
 - typeof with data types
 - Array manipulation: pop, push, shift, unshift.
 Dot and bracket notation
 - If statements, including && and || operators
 - Comparison with strict and loose equality
 - Loops: for and while
 - global vs. local scope
+- *We will add your open questions to the list of topics*

+## 4. [1 hour] Day 3 practice worksheet
+- We will start a list on the board for help requests after 10 minutes.
+- If you ask for help, we will ask about your steps: (1) What is the error you are seeing?
+(2) What have you tried already to solve the problem?
+(3) What is your hypothesis about the solution?

-## 4. [1 hour 30 minutes] Review functions
+## 4. [30 minutes] Review functions worksheet
-- Functions worksheet from homework: each group will present their function
+- Functions worksheet from homework: one person from each table will present their function to the class

 ## 5. [5 minutes] Preview of next week
 - We will be moving on from Javascript basics into building a front-end interface for a web game: Guitar Hero